Chapter 15.35

 503.3.1 Restrictions and requirements as specified in the California Vehicle Code shall apply to fire lanes established by this section.

-503.3.2 The means by which fire lanes are designated or identified shall be maintained in a clean and legible condition at all times and or replaced when necessary to provide adequate visibility.
+503.3.2 The means by which fire lanes are designated or identified shall be always maintained in a clean and legible condition and or replaced when necessary to provide adequate visibility.

 503.4 Obstruction of fire apparatus access road.
 Fire apparatus access roads shall not be obstructed in any manner, which includes parking of vehicles.
-The minimum width and clearances established by Section 503.2.1 or as applicable, Appendix Section D105, shall be maintained at all times.
+The minimum width and clearances established by Section 503.2.1 or as applicable, Appendix Section D105, shall be always maintained.

 503.4.1 – 503.5.2 {CFC text not modified}